 The operation of our firm has been carefully designed to promote efficiency in family matters, whether preparing a client to attend mediation alone or representing a client through the litigation process.
 We have invested heavily in advanced technology that enables clients and lawyers to share information quickly and allows for the careful and immediate organization of all documentation on a file.
 Everything is reviewed and organized by staff as it is received, giving the lawyer on the file an up to date picture of the file in real-time.
 As a result, our lawyers never have to play catch-up on a file for a last-minute court appearance.
 They are ready to appear at any time, fully prepared to advocate on their client’s behalf.

 The trial process can take time, and there are several steps leading up to the trial itself.
 The process begins with one party filing an application with the court and serving notice on the other party.
 Following that, depending on the level of court, a case conference or pre-trial conference will be held during which the parties and their representatives will meet in an attempt to resolve some or all of the issues prior to the trial.
-If issues need to be addressed in the short-term pending the trial, such as interim obligations relating to relief such as spousal and child support and child custody, these will also be addressed.
+If issues need to be addressed in the short-term pending the trial, such as interim obligations relating to relief such as spousal, child support, decision-making responsibility and parenting time (custody and access), these will also be addressed.
 If the case involves a marriage, exclusive possession of the matrimonial home may also be determined for the interim period.

 Parties will be required to provide financial disclosure during this process in order to assist with the division of property and the assessment of support awards.
 Full honesty is required when disclosing financial information.
 If a party is found to have hidden assets in order to influence the court’s finding at the subsequent trial, they may face additional costs and/or increased support obligations as a result of their dishonesty.